 70 CE |

-Gospel of Mark written |
+Gospel of Mark, written |

 80-85 CE |

-Gospel of Matthew written |
+Gospel of Matthew, written |

 85-95 |

-Gospel of Luke and the book of Acts written |
+Gospel of Luke and the Book of Acts written |

 81-96 CE |

-Reign of the emperor Domitian, Vespasian’s younger son.
+Reign of the Emperor Domitian, Vespasian’s younger son.
 Domitian is the object of the anti-Roman hatred in the Book of Revelation. |

 90-110 CE |

-Gospel of John written |
+Gospel of John, written |

 100-165 CE |

-Life of Justin Martyr, Christian apologist.
+The life of Justin Martyr, Christian apologist.
 Justin’s writings represent Christianity as a philosophy and the only valid heir to the Hebrew scriptures. |

 112-113 CE |

-Pliny the Younger, Roman governor of Pontus-Bithynia, writes to the emperor Trajan for advice about punishing Christians.
-Trajan says punishing people on unverified charges is not permitted. |
+Pliny the Younger, the Roman governor of Pontus-Bithynia, wrote to the emperor Trajan for advice about punishing Christians.
+Trajan said punishing people on unverified charges was not permitted. |

 132-135 CE |

-Second Jewish Revolt against Rome (also known as the Bar Kochba Revolt). |
+Second Jewish Revolt against Rome (the Bar Kochba Revolt). |

 150-215 CE |